Month 12, Day 17, Thursday 9:05 a.m.

 Tanya’s expression twisted with sudden horror, and she yanked forcefully on Sebastien’s arm, hard enough to pull her off balance.

-They were halfway through the doorway, jammed together and blocking the way through, when the the tension in the air broke.
+They were halfway through the doorway, jammed together and plugging the opening like a cork, when the tension in the air broke.

-The wave of pressure hit first, slamming them to the floor.
+The wave of pressure hit first, hurling them into the office, where they slammed to the floor.

 The ceiling collapsed next, from the center outward.

-Sebastien lay in the pile of bodies on the floor for a few seconds, covering her head with her arms.
+Sebastien lay in a pile with Tanya and Damien for a few seconds, covering her head with her arms.
 When things had settled, she raised her head slowly, carefully, not sure whether the ringing in her ears was from the explosion or the sirens.

 The air was full of dust, some cloudy sections shimmering unnaturally with neon colors.